Nijaid/REU2025CppBootcamp/2_Orbit/README.md

  ```
  These are the usual steps for CMake projects.
 They are pretty straightforward for the user, and is why many developers have adopted CMake to distribute their code.

+ ## Code development
+ The beauty of these Makefiles is that they keep track of how files depend on each other.
+When changes are made to a file, `make` know what files depend on it so that they are also re-compiled, while leaving other files alone.
+New files have to be added to the CMakeLists, which then have to be re-configured, in order for this to work.

 ## Execution